 The first step in starting your homesteading journey (aside from getting pre-approved for a loan) is to take a look around.
 My boyfriend and I saw this property the day it came on the market.
 Both of us had been combing the public real estate listings on Zillow (only the best website EVER) to find a good amount of acreage for a reasonable price that was close enough to his place of work.
 Not surprisingly, the search results were meager.
 Everything was either out of our price range or too far away from his workplace to merit a visit.
 One fateful morning as I was doing my daily search of Zillow (seriously it’s like crack, even when you are not in the home buying mood) I stumbled across this gorgeous property.
-It had a huge morton building, several well kept out buildings, a lean-to for animals, and five beautiful acres.
+It had a huge Morton building, several well kept outbuildings, a lean-to for animals, and five beautiful acres.
 Oh, and of course a house!

 Can you tell the house was the last thing we cared about?
 Well as it turns out, that was the ticket to being able to afford this property.
 The house is a ranch style home built in the late 50s when not a lot of building codes were in effect, so needless to say, the house is a little confused.
 With 3 small bedrooms, only 1.5 baths, outdated windows, very old carpet, and the tiniest kitchen the world has ever seen, I’m sure that was what kept the price down.
 Regardless, all my boyfriend and I cared about was the land and the pristine outbuildings.

 If you want to begin your homesteading journey and don’t have $350,000+ to spend, I think the ticket is to not be picky about the house.
-Of course you want a house that has a good roof and working utilities, but you need to see past the scuffs and dings.
+Of course, you want a house that has a good roof and working utilities, but you need to see past the scuffs and dings.
 It’s crazy to me how many people walk away from an incredible deal because they can’t bring themselves to replace the flooring and knock down a few walls (more on that later).

 The property is a long skinny rectangular plot.
-This layout makes the land feel like more than 5 ares because you have minimal exposure to the road you live on and the property stretches back away from the road quite a ways.
+This layout makes the land feel like more than 5 acres because you have minimal exposure to the road you live on and the property stretches back away from the road quite a ways.
 Lots of privacy!
 The previous owner did a great job with the placement of outbuildings and fencing, which is giving me a head start on my homesteading journey.
 See below for the land as it right now.

-There are a total of six out buildings.
+There are a total of six outbuildings.
 As you can see the Morton building is by far the biggest, but that is my boyfriend’s lair.
 With three dirt bikes and two motorcycles, believe me, he needs it.
 He has been dreaming of a workshop like this for years (much like I have been dreaming of a chicken coop!).

 The next biggest building in size is the animal lean-to.
 The previous owners had horses, so there is crushed limestone as well as buried slab limestone underneath the building.
 Limestone is a wonderful material to use underfoot for animals as it neutralizes smells by absorbing wetness quickly.
 There are two large stalls, hay feeders, and hay bale storage.
-Perfect for goats or piggies!
+Perfect for goats, sheep, or piggies!

 Next in the line up is garden shed #1.
 It has a screened in porch, a barn cat door, and a good amount of storage for things like animal feed, extra fencing materials, and hoses.
 Big drum roll … this shed will be used primarily for storage - seeds, garden tools, mucking tools, chicken feed, and the like.